oodx/rsb/docs/tech/features/FEATURES_THREADS.md

 Design
 - Implementation leverages existing `os` job registry structures; migration to `threads` proper is planned.
 - Fail-fast policy remains in higher-level macros that exit on error cases (consistent with RS).
+- Logging: non‑visual paths use `utils::stderrx(level, msg)` so core builds do not depend on optional visual macros.
+Visual macros can be imported explicitly when the `visuals` feature is enabled.

 Examples
 ```rust